-General Remarks The subjects are located within the Bishopbriggs district of Glasgow where surrounding properties are of similar/mixed design, vintage and character.
-Adequate local shopping, educational and transport facilities are available.
-No significant defects were noted at the time of inspection.
-Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
+General Remarks

+The subjects comprise a semi-detached villa situated in an established residential location within Bearsden.
+Excellent amenities are available within easy reach.

+The roof coverings are original.
+There was no evidence of water penetration within the property and the roof appears to be functioning satisfactorily at present, however, roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
+Further advice should be obtained from a roofing contractor to fully ascertain the condition and life expectancy of the covering.

 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available.

 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

+Other accommodation: Attic room.

-Essential Repairs None.
+Essential Repairs

+None.

 Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £

 Comment on Mortgageability

-The property forms suitable mortgage provider. e security for mortgage purposes subject to the specific lending criteria o f any
+The property forms suitable mortgage provider. le security for mortgage purposes subject to the specific lending criteria o f any

 Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
-Lagrance £ 300,000 Yes XI
+Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary? \$\frac{\frac{315,000}{350,000}}{\frac{1}{350,000}}\$ \[\text{Yes } \text{XI} \]

 Buy To Let Cases

-month Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Yes No
+month Short Assured Tenai • £

+Is the property in an area where there is a steady demand for rented accommodation of this type?
-nere there is a steady demand for rented accommodation or this type:

 Declaration

-Signed Security Print Code [529618 = 7995] Electronically signed by:-
+Signed Security Print Code [411498 = 5344] Electronically signed by:-

-Surveyor's name Professional qualifications Alan Fleming MRICS
+Surveyor's name Alan Fleming

+Professional qualifications MRICS

-Company name
+Company name J & E Shepherd

-Company name J & E Shepherd Address 31 Byres Road, Glasgow, G11 5RD
+Address 31 Byres Road, Glasgow, G11 5RD

 Telephone 0141 353 2080

 Fax 0141 353 1345

-Report date 19th May 2022
+Report date 22nd June 2022